MartinFeineis/Library/Windows/Powershell.md

 ```
 Get-ADComputer -Filter {(Name -like "*xyz*") -and  (Name -notlike "abc*")} | select Name
 ```
+### Get-ADUser
+Get all Groups a User is Member of and store them in a variable
+$GAwesome = (Get-ADPrincipalGroupMembership -Identity ((Get-ADUser -filter "Name -like 'Guy Awesome'").ObjectGUID)).Name
 ## Copy Files Remotely
 ### Copy Files from a Remote Machine
 Copy Files from a to/from a remote Server by instatiating a new PSSession and then use the ```-ToSession/-FromSession``` Flag